HIP-infrastructure/app-in-browser/README.md

 ```

 ## GPU support setup
 1. Install the recommended Nvidia drivers for your system.
-Check which ones they are using `ubuntu-drivers devices` and then install them using `sudo ubuntu-drivers autoinstall`.
+Check which ones are recommended using the command `ubuntu-drivers devices` and then install them using `sudo ubuntu-drivers autoinstall`.
 2. Reboot the system with `sudo reboot` and check that the drivers are functional using `sudo nvidia-smi`.
 Additionnaly you can check that the nvidia module is loaded with `lspci -nnk | grep -i nvidia`.
 3. Install the nvidia-docker runtime stable repository and GPG key:
 ```bash